datacarpentry/astronomy-python/_episodes/06-photo.md

 ![Right ascension and declination of selected stars in GD-1 frame after selecting for both proper motion and photometry.](../fig/06-photo_files/06-photo_93_0.png)

-This example includes the new Matplotlib command `figure` which creates the larger canvas the the subplots are placed on.
+This example includes the new Matplotlib command `figure`, which creates the larger canvas that the subplots are placed on.
 In previous examples, we didn't have to use this function; the figure was created automatically.
 But when we call it explicitly, we can provide arguments like `figsize`, which sets the size of the figure.